A cataract is an opacity that clouds the natural lens of the eye. This cloudiness blocks some of the light, making vision blurry or hazy.

 2. Presbyopia correcting IOLs: These IOLs allow a person to see at a distance and up close without the use of glasses.
 They enable a person to be independent of glasses or much less dependent upon them for all activities.

-If you are experiencing any symptoms of cataract problems, we encourage you to contact us today to schedule a consultation
+If you are experiencing any symptoms of cataract, we encourage you to contact us today to schedule a consultation